MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/teams.md

 Assigns Teams Events policy to a user, group of users, or the entire tenant.
 Note that this policy is currently still in preview.

 ### [Grant-TeamsEnhancedEncryptionPolicy](Grant-TeamsEnhancedEncryptionPolicy.md)
-Cmdlet to assign a specific Teams enhanced encryption Policy to a user.
+Cmdlet to assign a specific Teams enhanced encryption policy to a user.

 ### [Grant-CsTeamsMediaLoggingPolicy](Grant-CsTeamsMediaLoggingPolicy.md)
 Assigns Teams Media Logging policy to a user, group of users or the entire tenant.